 Lack of Appropriate Independent Oversight.
 The board of directors has not provided an appropriate level of oversight of the Company's consolidated financial reporting and procedures for internal control over financial reporting since there are, at present, no independent directors who could provide an appropriate level of oversight, including challenging management's accounting for and reporting of transactions.
-Our lack of appropriate independent oversight has been a material weakness since the resignation of two of our directors in the current annual period.
-While this control deficiency did not result in any audit adjustments to our 2008 or 2007 interim or annual financial statements, it could have resulted in material misstatement that might have been prevented or detected by independent oversight.
 Accordingly we have determined that this control deficiency constitutes a material weakness.

 Failure to Segregate Duties.
-Management has not maintained any segregation of duties within the Company due to its reliance on a single individual to fill the role of chief executive officer, chief financial officer and principal accounting officer.
+Management has not maintained any segregation of duties within the Company due to its reliance on a single individual to fill the role of president, chief financial officer and principal accounting officer.
 Our failure to segregate duties has been a material weakness since inception through the annual period of this report.
-While this control deficiency did not result in any audit adjustments to our 2008 or 2007 interim or annual financial statements, it could have resulted in a material misstatement that might have been prevented or detected by a segregation of duties.
-Accordingly we have determined that this control deficiency constitutes a material weakness.

 Sufficiency of Accounting Resources.
 The Company has limited accounting personnel to prepare its financial statements, including the consolidation of the Company and its subsidiaries.
 The insufficiency of our accounting resources has been a material weakness since inception through the annual period of this report.

-While this control deficiency did not result in any audit adjustments to our 2008 or 2007 interim or annual financial statements, it did result in certain errors in the consolidation of the Company and its subsidiaries that were not detected by the Company's internal control over financial reporting.
-As a result of the material weaknesses in internal control over financial reporting described above, the Company's management has concluded that, as of December 31, 2008, that the Company's internal control over financial reporting was not effective based on the criteria in Internal Control - Integrated Framework issued by the COSO.
+As a result of the material weaknesses in internal control over financial reporting described above, the Company's management has concluded that, as of December 31, 2010, that the Company's internal control over financial reporting was not effective based on the criteria in Internal Control - Integrated Framework issued by the COSO.